Ecwid/ecwid-api-docs/includes/_store_profile.md

 zones | Array\<*Zone*\> | Store destination zones
-businessRegistrationID | \<*BusinessRegistrationID*\> | Company registration ID, e.g. VAT reg number or company ID, which is set under Settings / Invoice in Control panel legalPagesSettings | \<*LegalPagesSettingsDetails*\> | Legal pages settings for a store (*System Settings → General → Legal Pages*)
+businessRegistrationID | \<*BusinessRegistrationID*\> | Company registration ID, e.g. VAT reg number or company ID, which is set under Settings / Invoice in Control panel legalPagesSettings | \<*LegalPagesSettingsDetails*\> | Legal pages settings for a store (*System Settings → General → Legal Pages*) designSettings | \<*DesignSettingsInfo*\> | Design settings of an Ecwid store.
+Can be overriden by [updating store profile](https://developers.ecwid.com/api-documentation/store-information#update-store-profile) or by [customizing design](https://developers.ecwid.com/api-documentation/customize-appearance) via JS config in storefront.
+If `designSettings` field is not provided in request, it will not be changed

 <aside class="notice">
 All fields are optional.
 Omitted field will not be affected